Mathseeds White Paper

 Figure 7: Playroom, pupils are exploring measurement.

-“Representations are key tools for mathematical learning, particularly the use of linked multiple representations.
-Often conceptual understanding comes through recognising representations and the connections between them.”
+“– Anne Watson, Oxford University; Keith Jones, University of Southampton; Dave Pratt, Institute of Education; 2016Representations are key tools for mathematical learning, particularly the use of linked multiple representations.
+Often conceptual understanding comes through recognising representations and the connections between them. ”

 Interactive activities are by their nature, more compelling than paper and pencil activities.
 A study by Moyer, Niezgoda & Stanley (2005) revealed the high level of creativity and complexity demonstrated by kindergarten pupils using virtual manipulatives and software as opposed to concrete materials.
 Mathseeds lessons use short and varied activities to maintain pupil interest and regular rewards to g motivation.
 The activities are playful so that pupils see them as an extension of how they play—and this means pupils are more likely to be fully involved and immersed in the activity, which also helps to build stronger connections and boost memory retention of new skills.
 Many of the Mathseeds instructional movies end with a song.
 This acts as an additional way for pupils to remember mathematical concepts in a fun and engaging way (Hayes, 2009; Jensen 2005).

 One important feature of the Mathseeds instructional format is that on completion of every activity, the pupil receives immediate encouragement, feedback, and error correction in a nonthreatening way.
 Feedback in the early stages of learning is essential for keeping pupils on track and focused (Garnett, 2005; Griffith & Burns, 2012; Jensen, 2005).
 Hattie and Timperley (2007) reveal that "… the most effective forms of feedback provide cues or reinforcement to learners… in the form of video-, audio-, or computer-assisted instructional feedback…" (p.84).
 This view is shared by Roschelle et al. (2000), who confirm that computer technology encourages rapid interaction and feedback.
-Pupils who receive this type of prompt feedback are more likely to be motivated to continue (Fuchs & Fuchs, 2001).
+Students who receive this type of prompt feedback are more likely to be motivated to continue (Fuchs & Fuchs, 2001).

 The interactive activities that follow each lesson give pupils vital opportunities to review, revise, and repeat new skills (Jensen, 2005).
 They allow pupils to build on their knowledge and see the links between mathematical ideas, as evidenced as important by Anthony & Walshaw (2009).
 In keeping with the concept of a spiral curriculum (Bruner, 1960), the Mathseeds programme is structured so that ideas introduced in early lessons are later revisited at a more advanced level.
 Mathematical vocabulary is introduced early in order to prepare pupils for future, more complex learning (Anthony & Walshaw, 2009; Jensen, 2005).

-“Pluralisation achieves two important goals: when a topic is taught in multiple ways, one reaches more pupils.
+“– Howard Gardner, Developmental Psychologist, Harvard ProfessorPluralisation achieves two important goals: when a topic is taught in multiple ways, one reaches more students.
 Additionally, the multiple modes of delivery convey what it means to understand something well.
-When one has a thorough understanding of a topic, one can typically think of it in several ways, thereby making use of one’s multiple intelligences.”
+When one has a thorough understanding of a topic, one can typically think of it in several ways, thereby making use of one’s multiple intelligences. ”

 Much has been written regarding individual learning styles and multiple intelligences; their importance and implications for learning (Adams, 2000; Bloom 1956, Clausen-May, 2005; Green, 1999; Tiberius & Tipping, 1990).
 The work of Gardner (2011) identifies the variety of intelligences that pupils apply in learning situations, highlighting the fact that not all children learn in the same way and require programmes that reflect their different approaches to learning (Adams, 2000).
 The scope of Gardner’s work on discrete multiple intelligences is demonstrated by Figure 9.
-Educators can engage with the widest possible audience when they design activities that utilise their pupils' broad range of intelligences.
+Educators can engage with the widest possible audience when they design activities that utilize their pupils' broad range of intelligences.

 Figure 9: Howard Gardner’s Multiple Intelligences